mica-web/mica-web.github.io/collections/_learn/02_CSS/borders.md

 }
 ```

+A `border-radius` value of `50%` creates a circle from any square element.
+Rectangular elements will appear as ovals, so keep in mind that you may need to crop or reformat an image before this effect works as seen in this demo.

 {: .callout }
 Note in this example of the image, you can use the either `border` or `border-radius` directly on the `img` element -- no container `div` needed.